Almanac Gardener

 Wildlife Friendly Landscapes

-Native plants are better for wildlife and for the environment.
+Native plants are better for wildlife and the environment.
 Learn about problems caused by invasive, exotic plants and discover native alternatives.
-Create your own native plant landscape that’s attractive to wildlife and people with our step-by-step guide that helps you choose the right plants for your landscape.
+With our step-by-step guide, you can create your own native plant landscape that’s attractive to wildlife and people.